Israel concerned about any U.S.-Iran cooperation in Iraq

 JERUSALEM Israel voiced concern on Monday at the prospect of its closest ally, Washington, cooperating with its what it considers its deadliest foe, Iran, to stave off a sectarian break-up of Iraq.

-But, Israeli Strategic Affairs Minister Yuval Steinitz told Reuters, the United States and other major powers have pledged that any such cooperation would not set back their drive to curb Tehran's nuclear program.
+But, Israeli Strategic Affairs Minister Yuval Steinitz told Reuters, the United States and other major powers have pledged that any such cooperation would not set back their drive to curb Tehran's nuclear programme.

 The Obama administration said on Sunday it was considering talks with Iran about the Iraqi crisis.
 Iranian officials have voiced openness to working with the Americans in helping Baghdad repel a Sunni Muslim insurgency.